kuldeepJadhav/steroids/_posts/phonegap_on_steroids/2013-12-04-facebook-connect-plugin.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/16-steroids-addons/contents/134-facebook-addon-usage).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/16-steroids-addons/contents/134-facebook-addon-usage).